carpentries-incubator/SDC-BIDS-dMRI/_episodes/preprocessing.md

 dMRI has some similar challenges to fMRI preprocessing, as well as some unique [ones](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3366862/).

-Our preprocesssing of this data will consist of following steps and will make use of `sub-010006`:
+Our preprocesssing of this data will consist of following steps:
 1. Brainmasking the diffusion data
 2. Applying `FSL` `topup` to correct for susceptibility induced distortions
 3. `FSL` Eddy current distortion correction
 4. Registration to T1w

+The same subject (`sub-010006`) will be used throughout the remainder of the lesson.

 ### Brainmasking